 2. An Inline Isolating Valve

 Alternatively the 15mm feed pipe could have a stop valve, with compression fittings, inserted in a nearby location.
-It can be turned off, by turning the screwdriver slot a ¼ turn in either direction until it is across the pipe, without affecting the water supply to other parts of the property.
+It can be turned off by turning the screwdriver slot a ¼ turn (often in either direction) until it is across the pipe.
+This doesn’t affect the water supply to other parts of the property.

 3. The Mains Stopcock (Stop Tap)